fionayzabellegumaroy/nim/P4/README.md

 3. doubleOpen():  Test if program correctly handles behavior of client sending OPEN a second time (server should respond with FAIL and message code 23 Already Open and close the connection).
 To show this, test program will initiate a FAIL message with correct code and print out the state of disconnected player [IF WE DECIDE TO KEEP DISCONNECTED STATE]

-4. tbd():  Test if program correctly handles behavior of client sending MOVE before game begin before receiving WAIT (server should respond with FAIL and message code 24 Not Playing and close the connection).
+4. moveBeforeWait():  Test if program correctly handles behavior of client sending MOVE before game begin before receiving WAIT (server should respond with FAIL and message code 24 Not Playing and close the connection).
 To show this, test program will initiate a FAIL message with correct code and print out the state of disconnected player [IF WE DECIDE TO KEEP DISCONNECTED STATE]

-5. tbd():  Test if program correctly handles behavior of client sending MOVE before game begin before receiving NAME (server should respond with FAIL and message code 24 Not Playing and close the connection).
+5. moveBeforeName():  Test if program correctly handles behavior of client sending MOVE before game begin before receiving NAME (server should respond with FAIL and message code 24 Not Playing and close the connection).
 To show this, test program will initiate a FAIL message with correct code and print out the state of disconnected player [IF WE DECIDE TO KEEP DISCONNECTED STATE]

-6. tbd():  Test if program correctly handles behavior of client sending MOVE when it is not their turn (server should respond with FAIL and message code 31 Impatient and close the connection).
+6. moveNotTurn():  Test if program correctly handles behavior of client sending MOVE when it is not their turn (server should respond with FAIL and message code 31 Impatient and close the connection).
 To show this, test program will initiate a FAIL message with correct code and print out the state of disconnected player [IF WE DECIDE TO KEEP DISCONNECTED STATE]

-7. tbd():  Test if program correctly handles behavior of client sending a move that is not allowed, specifically incorrect pile index, (server should respond with FAIL and message code 32 Pile Index and close the connection).
+7. notAllowedMovePileIndex():  Test if program correctly handles behavior of client sending a move that is not allowed, specifically incorrect pile index, (server should respond with FAIL and message code 32 Pile Index and close the connection).
 To show this, test program will initiate a FAIL message with correct code and print out the state of disconnected player [IF WE DECIDE TO KEEP DISCONNECTED STATE]

-8. tbd():  Test if program correctly handles behavior of client sending a move that is not allowed, specifically incorrect quantity, (server should respond with FAIL and message code 33 Quantity and close the connection).
+8. notAllowedMoveQuantity():  Test if program correctly handles behavior of client sending a move that is not allowed, specifically incorrect quantity, (server should respond with FAIL and message code 33 Quantity and close the connection).
 To show this, test program will initiate a FAIL message with correct code and print out the state of disconnected player [IF WE DECIDE TO KEEP DISCONNECTED STATE]

 __Requirement:__